tomstafford/choice-engine-text/libet2.md

 The power of Libet’s experiment relies as much on our false intuitions about the mind more than conclusively demonstrating anything new about freewill.

-We all share, to some degree, commonbut flawed intutions that our minds are seperate from our brains (known as dualism).
+We all share, to some degree, common but flawed intuitions that our minds are separate from our brains (known as dualism).
 This makes any result showing a connection between our minds and brains surprising.
-We also share the intuition that our experience of things is accurate, so tend to iterpret the experience of when we made a choice as reliable, but that doesn't mean that when we think we decided was actually when we decided.
+We also share the intuition that our experience of things is accurate, so tend to interpret the experience of when we made a choice as reliable, but that doesn't mean that when we think we decided was actually when we decided.
 If deciding isn't a think that happens at a fixed point in time, decisions can still be ours, even if some brain activity changes before we realise we've decided.<sup>[3](#footnote3)</sup>.

 &#9744; &#9744;